ulixee/platform/cloud/ROADMAP-Cloud.md

 [x] Payments Module

 ## 2.3 - First Network Cluster
-Miner should be able to operate as a load balancer for a series of other servers.
+CloudNode should be able to operate as a load balancer for a series of other servers.
 You might also ask a server what other servers were available in the network.
 Each could operate as a load balancer and knew workloads of its cluster members so it could properly distribute new tasks.
 Some nodes may also operate as a “rig” and provide a set of services such as providing a public IP and connecting into the decentralized network.
 - Load Balancing of Cluster
-- Miner Registration
+- CloudNode Registration

 ## 2.4 - Services and Management
-The Miner ecosystem needs to support a few services for IP Rotation and Catpcha solving.
+The CloudNode ecosystem needs to support a few services for IP Rotation and Catpcha solving.
 We want to have a plugin infrastructure where developers can choose their own, but we will also provide some defaults.
 We need APIs to get statistics on how often different Datastores have been hit, and how accurate the data has been.
 - External Service - IP Proxy Service
 - External Service - Catpcha Breaker Service
-- Miner Management - Endpoint Statistics
+- CloudNode Management - Endpoint Statistics
-- Miner Management - SessionDB Retrieval
+- CloudNode Management - SessionDB Retrieval

 # UNVERSIONED